-- rule added rule, i.e. policy.pattern(policy.DENY, '[0-9]+\2cz') - postrule boolean, if true the rule will be evaluated on answer instead of query rule description policy.del(id)
+- rule added rule, i.e. policy.pattern(policy.DENY, '[0-9]+\2cz') - postrule boolean, if true the rule will be evaluated on answer instead of query

+Returns rule description

 Add a new policy rule that is executed either or queries or answers, depending on the postrule parameter.
 You can then use the returned rule description to get information and unique identifier for the rule, as well as match count.